 - All parents/legal guardians and household members are agreeable to having a working dog for the child.
 They all agree to be active participants in facilitating the success of the child/dog team as well as the safety and well-being of the dog.

-- Child has been diagnosed with a physical disability, a psychiatric disability, type 1 diabetes, and/or another health condition that causes functional limitations.
+- Child has been diagnosed with a physical disability, a psychiatric disability, and/or another health condition that causes functional limitations.

-- Child is within Paws and Affection age requirements at the time of applying:
+- Child is within Paws and Affection age requirement of 9-20 years old at the time of applying.

-- Child lives within a 1 hour driving distance of Merion, PA 19066 and can provide own transportation to and from our facility.
+- Child lives within a 1 hour driving distance of Narberth, PA 19072 and can provide own transportation to and from our facility.

 - Child has no known allergies to dogs.